 Contributions - Participants may voluntarily contribute between 1% and 75% of their eligible compensation.
-Employee contributions were limited to \$17,000 in 2012 and \$16,500 2011, as prescribed by the Internal Revenue Code ("IRC").
+Employee contributions were limited to \$17,500 in 2013 and \$17,000 in 2012, as prescribed by the Internal Revenue Code ("IRC").
+Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined contribution plans.
 After tax contributions are not permitted by the Plan.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
 Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contributions invested in a designated balanced fund until changed by the participant.
 The deferral automatically increases by 1%, to a maximum of 6%, annually on January 1.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions subject to limitations of the IRC.

-Effective April 19, 2009, the Plan was amended to terminate employer matching contributions.
 Effective January 1, 2013, the Plan was amended to reinstate a company match.
-Matching contributions will be subject to certain limitations by the Plan.
-The Company will contribute and allocate to each eligible participant matching contributions equal to (i) 100% of the participant's elective deferrals that do not exceed 1% of compensation for the allocation period and (ii) 50% of the participant's elective deferrals that exceed of 1% of compensation for the allocation period but do not exceed 6% of compensation for the allocation period.
+Matching contributions are subject to certain limitations by the Plan.
+For each eligible participant, the Company contributes matching contributions equal to (i) 100% of the participant's elective deferrals that do not exceed 1% of compensation for the allocation period and (ii) 50% of the participant's elective deferrals that exceed of 1% of compensation for the allocation period but do not exceed 6% of compensation for the allocation period.

 Investment Options - Participants direct the investment of their contributions and the Company's matching contributions into various investment options offered by the Plan.
-The Plan currently offers investments in Nautilus's common stock and mutual funds offered through a registered investment company.
+The Plan currently offers investments in Nautilus's common stock, a common trust fund, and mutual funds offered through a registered investment company.
 Participants may not direct more than 20% of their voluntary contributions or transfer more than 20% of their account balance into Nautilus' common stock.